 The results of this one study have created a massive gray market demand for GW 501516 that it’s actually been officially banned for Olympic athletes.

 Is it really worth the hype though?
 How does this stuff even work?

 GW 501516 is a Peroxisome Proliferator-Activator Receptor-delta (PPARδ) agonist.

-PPARδ agonists have been shown to re-engineer the way our bodies expend energy by making fatty acids the preferred source of fuel, as opposed to glucose from carbohydrates.
+PPARδ agonists (substances that activate PPARδ) re-engineer the way our bodies expend energy by making fatty acids the preferred source of fuel, as opposed to glucose from carbohydrates.

-You see, the human body has 2 options when it comes to fulfilling it’s energy needs.
+You see, the human body has 3 options to meet its energy needs:

-As a PPARδ agonist, GW 501516 is capable of essentially re-engineering the body to prefer fatty acids instead.
+As a PPARδ agonist, GW 501516 is capable of essentially re-engineering the body to prefer fatty acids as a fuel source.

 So, it’s pretty easy to see why it’s being used by bodybuilders and athletes everywhere.